Leica TL vs Panasonic GM1

 It is notable that the TL has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the TL and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the TL and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the TL was followed by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the TL and GM1 can be found, respectively, in the Leica TL Manual (free pdf) or the online Panasonic GM1 Manual.

 So how do things add up?
 Is the Leica TL better than the Panasonic GM1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.